Gershom Scholem: Biography

 In Berlin, Scholem befriended Leo Strauss and corresponded with him throughout his life.
 He studied mathematical logic at the University of Jena under Gottlob Frege.
 He was in Bern in 1918 with Benjamin when he met Elsa (Escha) Burchhard, who became his first wife.
 Scholem returned to Germany in 1919, where he received a degree in Semitic languages at the Ludwig Maximilian University of Munich.
 Together with Benjamin he established a fictitious school – the University of Muri.

 Scholem wrote his doctoral thesis on the oldest known kabbalistic text, Sefer ha-Bahir.
 The following year it appeared in book form as "Das Buch Bahir", having been published by his father's publishing house.

 Drawn to Zionism and influenced by Buber, he immigrated in 1923 to the British Mandate of Palestine.
 It may be considered notable that though Scholem's allegiance to the Zionist cause (or the reclamation of Palestine by the Jewish diaspora) is incontrovertible, his relationship to the manifest ethics of Zionism was more ambiguous and critical than Buber's.

 After his emigration from Berlin to Palestine, Scholem became a librarian, heading the Department of Hebrew and Judaica at the National Library.
 In 1927 he revamped the Dewey Decimal System, making it appropriate for large Judaica collections.
+During the period that he was a librarian of ancient manuscripts at the library of Hebrew University, fragments of the newly discovered Dead Sea Scrolls and inventory from the Cairo Genizah--just to name a few notable exemplars--moved through the collections he was overseeing.
+Though he started teaching smaller seminars at an earlier date, Scholem was not appointed as a full professor at Hebrew University until Hitler rose to power.

 Scholem's brother Werner was a member of the ultra-left "Fischer-Maslow Group" and the youngest ever member of the Reichstag, or Weimar Diet, representing the Communist Party of Germany.
 He was expelled from the party and later murdered by the Nazis during the Third Reich.
 Unlike his brother, Gershom was vehemently opposed to both Communism and Marxism.
 In 1936, he married his second wife, Fania Freud.
 Fania, who had been his student and could read Polish, was helpful in his later research, particularly in regard to Jacob Frank.

 In 1946 Scholem was sent by the Hebrew University to search for Jewish books that had been plundered by the Nazis and help return them to their rightful owners.
 He spent much of the year in Germany and Central Europe as part of this project, known as "Otzrot HaGolah".

 Scholem died in Jerusalem, where he is buried next to his wife in the Sanhedria Cemetery.
 Jürgen Habermas delivered the eulogy.